 Technologies for Conversation

-This collection of tools and protocols can strengthen a team’s inquiry process by providing structures for open and engaging conversation related to a group’s learning focus.
-The tools in this particular collection come from a variety of sources and have been adapted by the Ball Foundation for large and small group conversations that focus on questions of teaching and learning.
+This collection of tools and protocols are referenced within Michael Palmisano's NCLE book titled Taking Inquiry Scale: An Alternative to Traditional Approaches to Education Reform.
+A team’s inquiry process can be strengthened by providing structures for open and engaging conversation related to a group’s learning focus.
+The tools in this particular collection come from a variety of sources and many have been adapted by the Ball Foundation for large and small group conversations that focus on questions of teaching and learning.

 Effective collaborative inquiry depends on a group’s ability to engage in open, collegial conversation about the focus of inquiry.
 Groups can balance the need for rigorous learning and practice through learning strategies that foster high energy and engagement.